beekai-oss/little-state-machine/README.md

      // when 'action' is used then state is saved to the storage after store action is completed
      // when 'beforeUnload' is used then state is saved to storage before page unload and is restored
-     // after next page load and then storage is cleared persist?: 'onAction' // onAction is default if not provided },
+     // after next page load and then storage is cleared persist?: 'action' // onAction is default if not provided },
 );
 ```